 This paper proposes a creative neologism: zoognosis, with an added g, to indicate that knowledges can be transmitted virally from animals to humans.
 If so, what are the animals trying to tell us?
-Laura Jean Mackay’s The Animals in That Country (2020) provides an opportunity to find out.
-Mackay’s prescient novel was written before, but published during, the COVID-19 pandemic, and is about a ‘zooflu’ that enables the infected to understand animals.
+Laura Jean McKay’s The Animals in That Country (2020) provides an opportunity to find out.
+McKay’s prescient novel was written before, but published during, the COVID-19 pandemic, and is about a ‘zooflu’ that enables the infected to understand animals.
 The author has forged a poetic language based on animal sensory perceptions, what ethologist Jakob von Uexküll termed Umwelten.
-In doing so Mackay effects a ‘becoming-animal’ of the text, reintroducing readers to their own animality.
-Mackay’s ‘perspectivism’ enables us to see from the point-of-view of non-human animals, forcing a reckoning with animal abuse and extractive lifeways.
+In doing so McKay effects a ‘becoming-animal’ of the text, reintroducing readers to their own animality.
+McKay’s ‘perspectivism’ enables us to see from the point-of-view of non-human animals, forcing a reckoning with animal abuse and extractive lifeways.
 While her speculative fiction is bleak, it offers tools for attunement and thinking-with non-human others.

 Recommended CitationLaird, Tessa, Zoognosis: When Animal Knowledges Go Viral.
 Laura Jean McKay’s The Animals in That Country, Contagion, Becoming-Animal, and the Politics of Predation., Animal Studies Journal, 10(1), 2021, 30-56.